 Looking for something to do other than sit, drink and talk?
 Well check these places out where you can have a bit of fun (while still drinking and talking).

 Perhaps you’ve been in your relationship for over 3 years now, and you’ve run out of things to say to each other.

 Most of the time you just grunt amongst yourselves, or talk about some mundane rubbish that happened at work – but these are not your only options.

 Head to a bar in Manchester where you can play some games instead of talking and prolong your relationship long enough until someone better comes along.

 You can’t really go wrong with bowling, beers and burgers and this is exactly what Dog Bowl does and they do it really well.
 They’ve got 5 proper bowling lanes to keep you happy, as well as an extensive food menu which includes some rather delicious hot dogs and other American related food-stuffs.
-They also do a great Breakfast & Bowl offer at the weekend for only £13 for some brekkie, bowling and a drink.
+They do a great bottomless for £25 on Saturdays and Sundays, and a burger, pint and a game for £11 weekdays until 5pm.

 Dog Bowl, Whitworth St W, Manchester M1 5WW